vimpunk/mio/README.md

 cmake --build . --config <Debug | Release> --target test
 ```

-Of course the build and test steps can also be executed via the `all` and `test` targets, respectively, from within the IDE after opening the project file generated during the configuration step.
+Of course the **build** and **test** steps can also be executed via the **all** and **test** targets, respectively, from within the IDE after opening the project file generated during the configuration step.

 Mio's testing is also configured to operate as a client to the [CDash](https://www.cdash.org/) software quality dashboard application.
 Please see the [Kitware documentation](https://cmake.org/cmake/help/latest/manual/ctest.1.html#dashboard-client) for more information on this mode of operation.

 ### Installation

-Mio build system provides an installation target and support for downstream consumption via CMake's `find_package` intrinsic function.
+Mio's build system provides an installation target and support for downstream consumption via CMake's `find_package` intrinsic function.
 CMake allows installation to an arbitrary location, which may be specified by defining `CMAKE_INSTALL_PREFIX` at configure time.
-In the absense of a user specification, CMake will install mio to conventional location based on the system operating system.
+In the absense of a user specification, CMake will install mio to conventional location based on the platform operating system.

 To use a static configuration build tool, such as GNU Make or Ninja: